GDGToulouse/devfest-embedded-devices-monorepo/CONTRIBUTING.md

 ## Workflow

-- This repository use a [GitHub project](https://github.com/GDGToulouse/devfest-embedded-devices-monorepo/projects/1) for development concerns.
+- This repository uses a [GitHub project](https://github.com/GDGToulouse/devfest-embedded-devices-monorepo/projects/1) for development concerns.

 ## Working on an issue